Emmanuel Nwude: Developments

 On August 19, 2016, the town of Ukpo in the Dunukofia area was attacked by over 200 people, apparently due to a land dispute with the neighboring Abagana community.
 Four policemen were shot, and Emmanuel Okafor, a security guard at a construction site, was killed.
-The Anambra State Police Command alleged that Emmanuel Nwude was a ringleader, and arrested him on 27 charges including murder, attempted murder, and terrorist attacks.
+The Anambra State Police Command alleged that Nwude was a ringleader, and arrested him on 27 charges including murder, attempted murder, and terrorist attacks.
 He was being held at Awka Prison in Anambra State, but was released on bail on December 8, 2016.

 He is the president-general of Ugbene town union.

-On Thursday 25 February 2021, Emmanuel Nwude, while testifying before Justice Mojisola Dada of the Ikeja Special Offences Court, denied knowing the source of the $242m that was transferred into his account.
+On 25 February 2021, while testifying before Justice Mojisola Dada of the Ikeja Special Offences Court, Nwude denied knowing the source of the $242m that was transferred into his account.
 Mr. Nwude, after serving part of his 25 year jail term, is back in court alongside two lawyers – Emmanuel Ilechukwu and Roland Kalu.

-All three face a 15-count charge of forging the documents of a property Justice Oyewole had earlier ordered Mr. Nwude to forfeit to his victims.
+All three face a 15-count charge of forging the documents of a property Justice Oyewole had earlier ordered Nwude to forfeit to his victims.
 The property is located at Plot Y, Mobolaji Johnson street, Oregun Alausa, Ikeja, Nigeria.
 Justice Mojisola Dada adjourned the case until 24 May 2021, for continuation of trial.